0xffsec/handbook/README.md

 You can contribute in many ways:

 - Submit feedback.
+- Update or add pages.
 - Report or fix bugs.
-- Update and/or docs.
+- IRL with a coffee or using the [sponsor button](https://github.com/sponsors/maxrodrigo).

-Look through [GitHub Issues](https://github.com/0xffsec/handbook/issues) for active issues.
+Look through [GitHub Issues](https://github.com/0xffsec/handbook/issues) or create a PR.

 ## Disclaimer